-You know the obvious fact that sleep helps us restore our energies.
-But do you know about these eleven other terrific, surprising health benefits of sleep?
+You know the obvious fact sleep helps us restore our energies.
+But do you know about these other terrific, amazing health benefits of sleep?

 Dr Raymonde Jean, associate professor of critical care and sleep medicine at Mount Sinai St. Luke’s Hospital, says:

 If you sleep better, you can certainly live better.

 To find out more, take a quick dive into the next few highly interesting paragraphs based on scientific facts.

 A night of restful sleep is vital to our physical and emotional health.
 A habit of regular and proper sleep, along with daily exercise and good diet, keeps the mind and body in excellent shape.

 But how much sleep do you need everyday?

 Plain and straight: Most adults need 7 to 8 hours of good quality sleep every night.
 Exception: Children need more sleep.

 It’s no more debatable whether we can cut out on our daily 8 hours of sleep and still remain healthy, or whether we can sleep less during the week and then play catch-up in the weekends with those lost hours — all research points in the opposite direction.

 In fact, Daniel Gartenberg, a sleep scientist and assistant adjunct professor at Penn State, says sleep can be more important to your health and productivity than diet and exercise.
 In an interview with Quartz, he goes further to reason we actually need more than eight hours of sleep: